 Vietnam is a fast growing economy with significant growth in energy consumption and double digit growth rates for electricity consumption.
 At COP21 in Paris in 2015, Vietnam pledged an unconditional 8% reduction target in greenhouse gasses in 2030 and a conditional 25% reduction target depending on international support.

 In 2013 Vietnam and Denmark entered into a long-term cooperation agreement for the purpose of strengthening Vietnam’s transition to a low-carbon economy.
 The Danish Energy Agency (DEA) cooperates with the Ministry of Industry and Trade (MOIT) in Vietnam through the joint Danish/Vietnamese Energy Partnership Programme (DEPP).
-Based on the achieved results during DEPP I (2013-2016), the following focus areas were identified for DEPP II (2017-2020):
+Based on the achieved results during the previous programme (2013-2016), the following focus areas were identified for DEPP II (2017-2020):

 - scenario modeling of the energy sector